SEMA SPACE ESPACE SEMA

 Ashk olsun

 Tawhida Tanya Evanson has over 20 years of study under Turkish Rifa'i-Marufi Sheikh Sherif Baba Çhatalkaya and Canadian Semazenbashi (sema master) Raqib Brian Burke.
-She has presented sema in public across North America and Europe, and in Turkey, Japan, India and Kazakhstan with the Vancouver Rumi Society, Rumi Canada and music groups Mercan Dede (Turkey) and Niyaz (Iran-US).
+She has presented sema in public across North America, Europe and Asia with the Vancouver Rumi Society, Rumi Canada and music groups Mercan Dede (Turkey) and Niyaz (Iran-US).

 Sema is an active meditation; a prayer during which a dervish's body can open to channel the Divine Invisible.
-"Dervish" literally means "doorway" and is thought to be an entrance from the material world to the spiritual world.
-In order to open, the dervish attempts to be empty of ego or sense of self.
+"Dervish" literally means "doorway" and is thought to be an portal between the material world and the spiritual world, the conscious and unconscious.
+In order to open this portal, the dervish attempts to be empty of ego or sense of self.
 Whirling in place with one symbolic palm extended upward to receive and one extended downward to give, the dervish does not attempt to hold onto energy but to be a vessel for it to pass into the hearts of others.
 Sema is an open secret - the whirling dervish tries to get out of the way to reveal it.
 But as in any type of meditation, it is a struggle.

 Ashk olsun